The Trade Desk brings AI to adtech to optimize online media buys

 So is the AI making ad buying decisions across these three solutions, or is the user still doing the buying but basing decisions on the system’s recommendations?

-“The Trade Desk’s platform gives buyers recommendations, which they can either manually approve, or they can choose to let campaigns run auto-optimized,” Pickles said.
+“The Trade Desk’s platform gives buyers recommendations, which they can either manually approve or they can choose to let campaigns run auto-optimized,” Pickles said.
 “Advertisers on our platform always have full control and transparency to view any changes in their activity log.”

 Ultimately, making the right decisions starts with understanding the best strategies and working out the optimal approach.
 Koa does the heavy lifting, in this respect.